As Asia Panics, One Country Wins Praise for Approach to Virus

 Singapore’s next general election must be held by April 2021, though the ruling party has called for early polls in recent cycles.
 It’s unclear how the coronavirus outbreak will affect the timing of the vote.

+(Updates with WHO statement in 5th paragraph, Carrie Lam statement in 7th paragraph)

-With assistance from Iain Marlow.
+–With assistance from Iain Marlow.

+To contact the reporters on this story: Philip J. Heijmans in Singapore at pheijmans1@bloomberg.net;Jason Gale in Melbourne at j.gale@bloomberg.net

+To contact the editors responsible for this story: Ruth Pollard at rpollard2@bloomberg.net, Muneeza Naqvi